hamedsbt/com.myirancell/README.md

 You can switch on/off blocking by clicking the button at the top right.
 Swipe up a bit to hide the button.

+## IMPORTANT NOTE
+This app has package name com.myirancell as same as official myIrancell and it will not over-install.

 ## License

 This app is licensed under the GPLv3.